rasulkireev/django-saas-starter/{{ cookiecutter.project_slug }}/apps/docs/content/deployment/docker-compose-deployment.md

 This approach works best if you have a VPS or dedicated server where you can run Docker.

+The production compose stack uses PostgreSQL 18, Redis 8.6.3, and application images built with Python 3.14.5 and Node.js 24.15.0 LTS.

 ## Prerequisites

 Before starting, make sure you have: